JonasDev17/qb-garages/README.md

 **ATENTION: THIS SCRIPT USES THE LATEST VERSION OF THE [RADIALMENU](https://github.com/qbcore-framework/qb-radialmenu) AND [QB-CORE](https://github.com/qbcore-framework/qb-core)**

-This is a qb-garages script that uses the radialmenu to retrive and park vehicles.
+This is a qb-garages script that uses the radialmenu to retrieve and park vehicles.
 Almost everything is fully customizable to the last bit!

 ## Dependencies